Benned-H/Reading_List/Topics/Linguistics.md

 Resource | M.Year | Author(s) | Link | Read?
 [Notes]
 --- | --- | --- | --- | ---
 "Data is" vs. "Data are" | ??? | J. Spirko | [[site]](https://www.lehigh.edu/~jas8/data.html) | 🔜

+Ongoing Questions:
+* What feature(s) help explain the uses of data as singular or plural?
+* Are the features for less/few or more/much similar?